Code of Ethics

 Refereeing is carried out according to the double-blind peer review procedure.
 The refereeing is carried out by anonymous experts (the evaluators and referees), whose findings are formalised in a particular form that will be kept in the Observatory's archive.

-After anonymisation, the contribution is sent by the Editorial Secretary to an evaluator, chosen by the Editorial Board based on specific thematic expertise and following a rotation criterion.
-The Reviewer expresses his/her evaluation by returning the evaluation form within 15 days of the assignment.
-If the judgement is not expressed within the allotted time, the Editorial Board may proceed to replace the evaluator.
+After anonymisation, the Editorial Secretary sends the contribution to an evaluator chosen by the Editorial Board based on specific thematic expertise and following a rotation criterion.
+The Reviewer expresses his/her assessment by returning the evaluation form within 15 days of the assignment.
+If the opinion is not expressed within the allotted time, the Editorial Board may proceed to replace the evaluator.

 If a member of the Editorial Board is an author or co-author of a contribution proposed for publication, the procedures set out in the standard template are followed.

-If a review of assessment decisions is required, the decision rests with the Editorial Board, which may also include members of the Scientific Committee.
+If an assessment decision needs to be reviewed, the decision rests with the Editorial Board, which may also include members of the Scientific Committee.
 If a member of the Editorial Board is an author or co-author of a contribution proposed for publication, he or she does not participate in the vote.

 Exceptions to the model